azat-co/ga-backbone/README.md

   ...
 ```

 Great, we have our **initialize** function.
-Now we need to create a model which will represent a single apple and set up propert event listeners to the model.
-We'll use two types of events, `change` and a custom event `spinner`.
-To do that we are going to use **on** function which takes these properties `event, actions, context`, more at <http://backbonejs.org/#Events-on>:
+Now we need to create a model which will represent a single apple and set up proper event listeners on the model.
+We'll use two types of events, `change` and a custom event called `spinner`.
+To do that we are going to use `on()` function which takes these properties `on(event, actions, context)`, read more about it at at <http://backbonejs.org/#Events-on>:

 ```javascript
   ...